phoenisis/bones-swiftui/Sources/Bones/Documentation.docc/Bones.md

 # ``Bones``

-Bones is a SwiftUI component library which provides developers tools to build interface with Squadeasy like interface.
+Bones is a SwiftUI component library which provides developers tools to build interface.

 ## Overview